Hunter-Software-Development/isitcompostable.com/items/hair-ties.md

-  While they may not be suitable for composting in municipal or commercial facilities, the cotton (which makes up 70% of the hair tie) is compostable and the rubber will biodegrade in a shorter time frame than synthetic rubbers, which can take [centuries](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8235351/ "Time to Decompose Rubber") to decompose.&#x20;
+  While they may not be suitable for composting in municipal or commercial facilities, the cotton (which makes up 70% of the hair tie) is compostable and the rubber will biodegrade in a much shorter time frame (2-10 years) than synthetic rubbers, which can take [centuries](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8235351/ "Time to Decompose Rubber") to decompose.&#x20;